francoriottini/francoriottini.github.io/_pages/about.md

 Since 2023 I have been working as a pre-doctoral assistant at UdeSA and as a consultant for international organizations such as the Inter-American Development Bank and the World Bank.
 Since 2024 I have been teaching an introductory economics.
 You can check it out [here](https://github.com/francoriottini/EcoIUdeSA)!

-My research interests are in development economics, international economics and economic history.
+My research interests are in international economics, applied econometrics and development.
 I'm also interested in the application of machine learning and large language models to economics.

 For more info
 ------